Articles

 Feature #5: Integrations with the tools your team already uses

 Training software that doesn't plug into your ecosystem creates friction.
 Look for tools that integrate with Slack for notifications, your HRIS for automatic onboarding triggers, and your SSO for frictionless login.
-The easier it is for your team to access training in the flow of their existing work, the more likely it actually gets used.
+The easier it is for your team to access training in the flow of their existing work, the more likely it gets used.

 How the wrong training software fails operations leaders